 For it was romance, the first and loveliest daughter of human vanity, that now caused religion to become dynamic, by presenting it as profitable to men.
-Straightway in Egypt hawk-headed Ra went forth, a divine philanthropist, to fight with the strong dragon Apap for man's welfare: and Queen Isis, crowned with the young moon, and attended by geese and serpents, set out upon her wanderings, burying here and there a fragment of her loved husband's body, so that men might get plentiful crops from the earth she thus made fertile.
+Straightway in Egypt hawkheaded Ra went forth, a divine philanthropist, to fight with the strong dragon Apap for man's welfare: and Queen Isis, crowned with the young moon, and attended by geese and serpents, set out upon her wanderings, burying here and there a fragment of her loved husband's body, so that men might get plentiful crops from the earth she thus made fertile.
 From Nineveh came Ishtah, in a chariot drawn by innumerable doves: she bore in one hand a cone-shaped pebble, and in the other a comb: thus she came mystically to reign as Mylitta in Babylon, as Astarte in Syria, as Tanith in Carthage, as Ashtaroth in Canaan, as Anaïtis in Armenia, and as Freia in the northlands, and everywhere to delight and madden mankind with careful perversities of passion.
-About India roamed Pushan, with his hair braided spirally like a shell, and he carried a golden spear wherewith to protect men from every ill: and dreadful but not unpropitiable Kali, the Contriver of Human Sorrows - the Black Goddess, whose joy was in curious torture, - might sometimes be encountered there, in the form of a tigress, intent to work evil among men.
-And Olympos arose, in very much the fashion of Ilium's fabled erection, to a noise of multitudinous music, as a thousand poets revealed the celestial mountain's passionate and calmeyed hierarchy: above you reigned wide-seeing Zeus and fair-haired Apollo and heart-turning Aphrodite; upon earth nymphs went about the woods, so that in every coppice was the flash of their silvery nakedness; from stilled forest pools came the green-haired Naiads: and of all these immortals romance had consummated the nuptials, at one time or another, with some member of the human race, save only - by a fine truthful touch-the Goddess of Wisdom.
-Northward, Thor smote terribly with his Hammer, bringing the nourishing rain to men's tilled places, and Balder the Ever-Beautiful, whom blind Hoder slew unwittingly with a javelin of mistletoe-wood, went down into Hela's cheerless habitation, there to abide until the gathering of Ragnarök; so that virtuous persons might then pass through the world's twilight, over the bright rainbow bridge, to revel eternally in Gimli, that paradise which the Æsir had builded for wise and valiant men.
-Everywhere, as romance evolved the colorful myths of religion, the main concern of the gods was, less with their own affairs, than with the doings of men: everywhere religion was directly profitable to men: and everywhere romance loaned to this new form of expression that peculiar beauty - which is delicate and strange, yet in large part thrills the observer by reason of its unexpected aptness, - such as always stamps the authentic work of romance.
+About India roamed Pushan, with his hair braided spirally like a shell, and he carried a golden spear wherewith to protect men from every ill: and dreadful but not unpropitiable Kali, the Contriver of Human Sorrows-the Black Goddess, whose joy was in curious torture,-might sometimes be encountered there, in the form of a tigress, intent to work evil among men.
+And Olympos arose, in very much the fashion of Ilium's fabled erection, to a noise of multitudinous music, and so revealed its passionate and calm-eyed hierarchy: nymphs went about the woods, so that in every coppice was the flash of their silvery nakedness, and from stilled forest pools came the green-haired Naiads: and of all these romance consummated the nuptials, at one time or another, with some member of the human race, save only-by a fine truthful touch-the Goddess of Wisdom.
+And northward Thor smote terribly with his Hammer, bringing the nourishing rain to men's tilled places, and Balder the Ever-Beautiful, whom blind Hoder slew unwittingly with a javelin of mistletoe-wood, went down into Hela's cheerless habitation, there to abide until the gathering of Ragnarok; so that virtuous persons might then pass through the world's twilight, over the bright rainbow bridge, to revel eternally in Gimli, that paradise which the Æsir had builded for wise and valiant men.
+Everywhere, as romance evolved the colorful myths of religion, the main concern of the gods was, less with their own affairs, than with the doings of men: everywhere religion was directly profitable to men: and everywhere romance loaned to this new form of expression that peculiar beauty-which is delicate and strange, yet in large part thrills the observer by reason of its unexpected aptness,-such as always stamps the authentic work of romance.